owickstrom/pandoc-emphasize-code/README.md

 Usage
 -----

+Often when working with code examples in documentation, printed or web hosted, or in presentation slideshows, you might want to emphasize parts of a code snippet.

+You can get away with manually writing the target markup, in LaTeX or raw HTML, but if you want to render the same document in multiple output formats, this gets really tedious.
+Also, having to write the markup by hand can be error prone.

-The filter recognizes code blocks with the `emphasize` attribute present:
+This filter lets you specify *ranges* of a code block to emphasize, and have the filter generate the appropriate markup for you.
+It recognizes code blocks with the `emphasize` attribute present:

     ```{.haskell emphasize=2:3-2:14,3:3-3:12}
     myFunc = do